aarmea/albertarmea.com-v2/content/post/pi-cam-exposure.md

 ![Location of the XVS and GND pads on the official Raspberry Pi HQ camera module][pi-hq-xvs-pads]

 XVS is at a 1.8v logic level, and the Pi's GPIO pins are at a 3.3v logic level.
-You can use an off-the-shelf level shifter, like [this one from SparkFun][level-shifter-buy][^bidirectional-level-shifter] along with some resistors to create a voltage divider for the 1.8v reference voltage on the LV pin.[^pi-hq-xvs-attribution]
+You can use an off-the-shelf level shifter[^bidirectional-level-shifter], like [this one from SparkFun][level-shifter-buy] or a [dupe of it on Amazon][level-shifter-dupe], along with some resistors to create a voltage divider for the 1.8v reference voltage on the LV pin.[^pi-hq-xvs-attribution]

 ![Level shifter circuit between XVS at 1.8v and Pi GPIO at 3.3v][pi-hq-xvs-shifter]